menu

 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Sea Isle City has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Sea Isle City has few renters and college students.
 But the biggest reason it is quieter in Sea Isle City than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Sea Isle City may be for you.

 Sea Isle City is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 The per capita income in Sea Isle City in 2022 was $71,268, which is upper middle income relative to New Jersey, and wealthy relative to the rest of the US.
 This equates to an annual income of $285,072 for a family of four.
 However, Sea Isle City contains both very wealthy and poor people as well.